Click here to book your gymnastics classes in Wigan and Lowton NOW

 Foundation Pathway

-This programme is designed for gymnasts who have been talent identified through our recreational programme.
-Foundation gymnasts may move into the Regional or National Pathway when appropriate.
+Our Foundation Pathway is designed for gymnasts who have been talent identified through our recreational programme.
+These groups focus on building strong fundamentals, confidence, and physical preparation in a structured training environment.
+Gymnasts may progress into the Regional or National Pathway when appropriate.

 Regional Pathway